ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 ###### Proof

-First consider the case that the covering space is trival, hence of the [[Cartesian product]] form
+First consider the case that the covering space is trivial, hence of the [[Cartesian product]] form

 $$
   pr_1 \;\colon\;  X \times Disc(S) \longrightarrow X